michaelnisi/troubled/data/posts/2018/podest.md

 Back to the initial question.
 Why another podcast app?
 Why build something that, in some form or the other, already exists?
 Podest’s genesis is classic open source, scratching an itch.
 I answered the personal need for a simpler way of listening to podcasts—something I’m truly passionate about—in the hopes if I’m looking an alternative podcast app, others might be looking too.

 To generalize, if you discover a use case, not or unsatisfyingly covered by existing tools and you are privileged to invest time, you should *build all the things*, picking up new technologies along the way—here Swift.
 Like podcast user interfaces, those unresolved problems, of course, tend to be inherently tough nuts to crack.
-Breaking your project down into modules makes the time investment manageable and the final composite becomes secondary, for you are rewarded with each module.
-Open sourcing components generates intermediate products, hardens resiliency through wider usage, and might be instructive for others.
+Breaking your project down into modules makes the time investment manageable and the final composite becomes secondaryOpen sourcing components generates intermediate products, hardens resiliency through wider usage, and might be instructive for others.
 Reading code and contributing to open source are excellent means for learning.

 Podest is mostly open source.
 Some packages and the app itself, using frameworks the least exciting part, still need to be published on [GitHub](https://github.com/michaelnisi/).
 I want to make Podest 100% open source.